ArkEcosystemArchive/docs-legacy/docs/releases/v2.2/migrating_2.1_2.2.md

 ## Reporting Problems

-Due to 2.2 being distributed and managed in a completely different way then 2.1 there might be cases where unexpected issues show up.
+Due to 2.2 being distributed and managed in a completely different way than 2.1 there might be cases where unexpected issues show up.

 If you happen to experience any issues please [open an issue](https://github.com/ArkEcosystem/core/issues/new?template=Bug_report.md) with a detailed description of the problem, steps to reproduce it and info about your environment.